Syleron/pulseha/README.md

 ...
 ```

-The following are configurable options:
+There are no configurable options for this plugin.

-*

 ### PulseHA-Email-Alerts